Safe 2 Say

 The S2SS program is being provided through Sandy Hook Promise (SHP), a nation-wide non-profit organization.
 SHP’s programs are in 50 states – with 10,000+ schools and over 5.5 million students and adults trained.
 They have a track record, reputation, and knowledge of how to work effectively with kids, parents, and teachers to improve school safety and culture.
 The program is age-appropriate and research-based.
 They also have funding to provide and sustain the program at NO COST to our school (and all schools statewide).

 In the very near future, the Northwestern School District S2SS lead team will be training our students in grades 5 through 12.
 Once this training is complete, we hope that the S2SS reporting system will be another tool that we, as a school district, can use to keep your children safer!

 We anticipate that S2SS will help positively impact incidents of school violence, suicides, and gun threats; it will help reduce bullying and cyberbullying; help intervene upon cutting, drug use, racial conflicts, and other violent acts.

 If you have questions or concerns, please do not hesitate to call or email our lead team directly.
-Our current lead team for the S2SS program is comprised of our lead, Mr. Rich Harvey, Principal - Springfield Elementary, Mr. Jon McEnroe, School Resource Officer, Ms. Yvonne Teed, Curriculum Director, and me, John Hansen, the School Superintendent.
+Our current lead team for the S2SS program is comprised of our lead, Mr. Rich Harvey, Principal - Springfield Elementary, Deputy Chesko, School Resource Officer, Mrs. Costello, Curriculum Director, and me, John Hansen, the School Superintendent.

 John B. Hansen, Superintendent